We are Back! This Saturday and Sunday (May 2nd and May 3rd!)

 - Thomas Cronin, AA-powered portables

-- Mark David Overholser, 8-bit Computer Networking
+- Mark David Overholser, Networked 8-bit Computers for Gaming, Collaboration and Socializing

 - Jason Howe, VAX-Nation!